Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/data_manipulation_bot.rst

 The bot performs attacks in the following stages to simulate the real pattern of an attack:

-- Logon - *The bot gains access to the node.*
+- Logon - *The bot gains credentials and accesses the node.*
 - Port Scan - *The bot finds accessible database servers on the network.*
 - Attacking - *The bot delivers the payload to the discovered database servers.*

-Each of these stages has a random, configurable probability of succeeding.
+Each of these stages has a random, configurable probability of succeeding (by default 10%).
 The bot can also be configured to repeat the attack once complete.

 Usage
 -----